What Is Fabry Disease?

 - Are my children likely to get Fabry disease?

-There are two treatments.
-The most common is enzyme replacement therapy (ERT), which replaces the enzyme that’s missing or isn’t working correctly.
+There are two drug treatments.
+The most common is enzyme replacement therapy (ERT).
+These are given as infusions and replaces the enzyme that’s missing or isn’t working correctly.
 This allows your body to break down fatty acid substances the way it should.
 It’ll also help ease the pain and other symptoms that Fabry disease causes.
 You will probably visit an outpatient center every few weeks to get the enzyme injected into a vein.

 A newer option is the oral medication migalastat (Galafold).
 It differs from ERT in that it works to stabilize the enzymes that aren’t working.
 This also helps ease the effects of the disease on your organs.

-- Drugs to relieve pain (prescription or nonprescription)
+- Drugs to relieve pain (prescription or nonprescription), often time due to nerve damage

 - Blood thinners or other drugs for an irregular heartbeat or other heart problems